 Be sure to check the ingredients list of any food that you’re thinking of sharing with your dog, to make sure there aren’t any questionable foods listed.
 In fact, you’re better off only using dog treats.

 It’s also a good idea to teach your dog the “leave it” command.
 That way, if you do drop a grape around them, you can stop them from eating it.
 This can also be used to prevent them from making other bad decisions, like scarfing down-dropped medicine or chasing the cat.

 What Can I Feed My Dog Instead of Grapes?

-As mentioned above, you don’t need to give your dog any human foods at all.
-Stick to those that are manufactured with your pooch in mind, or give them affection in lieu of food.
+As mentioned above, you don’t need to give your dog any human food at all.
+This may just give them an upset stomach, which is easily avoidable.
+Stick to those treats and ingredients that are manufactured with your pooch in mind, or give them affection and physical and mental stimulation in lieu of food.

-However, if you absolutely must reward your pup with something sweet, give them a strawberry or an apple slice.
-Blueberries and cranberries are also safe and extremely healthy for dogs.
+However, if you absolutely must reward your pup with a piece of fruit, give them a strawberry or an apple slice.
+Blueberries and cranberries in moderation are also safe and healthy for dogs.

-If you really want to spoil your pup, you can fill a Kong toy with yogurt and freeze it.
+If you really want to spoil your pup, you can fill a Kong toy with yogurt and freeze it, as long as your dog is not allergic to dairy products.
 Not only will this make a delicious dessert, but it will also keep your dog entertained for hours, and it’s a great way to cool off on a hot summer day.

 So, What’s the Verdict?
 Are Grapes Safe for Dogs?